Teaching as Research ~ Learning Communities ~ Learning through Diversity

 What is CIRTL?

-Cornell University’s Center for the Integration of Research, Teaching, and Learning (CIRTL at Cornell) advances higher education by preparing a national faculty capable of integrating superb research with excellence in teaching.
-As a member of the national CIRTL Network, Cornell University is one of 40 research universities collaborating to provide high-quality professional development for graduate students and postdoctoral scholars.
+Center for the Integration of Research, Teaching, and Learning (CIRTL) programs advance higher education by preparing aspiring faculty who are capable of integrating superb research with excellence in teaching.
+As a member of the national CIRTL Network, Cornell University is one of nearly 40 research universities collaborating to provide high-quality professional development for graduate students and postdoctoral scholars, locally and online

 CIRTL at Cornell Mission:

 Cornell University’s CIRTL programs prepare graduate students and postdoctoral scholars for a wide range of academic careers, with emphasis in several areas: